pedroguarderas/CFINI/README.md

 -   Diffusion solver with Euler implicit scheme
 -   Diffusion solver with Crank-Nicolson scheme

-The different methods are implemented following the following sources of
+The different methods in the CFINI package are implemented based on the concepts and algorithms introduced in the following sources of
 information:

 -   The book [Finite difference methods in financial